-Before you attempt to clean, repair or remove any wet building materials or contents, you should thoroughly document damage in photographs and videos.
+Before you attempt to clean, repair or remove any wet building materials or contents, you should thoroughly document the damage in photographs and videos.
 Listing losses and gathering receipts or other purchase information may make an insurer more likely to cover a water damage claim.

 Next, trained experts recommend eliminating as many effects of damage as possible.
-This phase is called mitigation because it should improve conditions and limit the severity of damage.
+This phase is called mitigation because it should improve conditions and limit the severity of the damage.
 Extraction and cleanup should ideally start within 24 hours, and rebuilding can commence as soon as the cause and primary effects of water damage have been resolved.

 Water Damage Assessment

 Property owners may be able to take pictures or record videos that represent the condition of a building interior and exterior, but extensive experience is necessary to accurately assess the costs of damage.
-Assessment begins in a damage report and continues through the call back and on-site inspection before concluding with the calculation of an estimate.
+Assessment begins in a damage report and continues through the callback and on-site inspection before concluding with the calculation of an estimate.

 Water Damage Restoration Tools